albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 }
 ```

-This was fixed in Java 1.6 and the `@Override` annotation can now be used to mark any kind of overriding.
+This was updated in Java 1.6 and the `@Override` annotation can now be used to mark all kinds of overriding.

 #### Can we override a private method?